-Upstate New York is home to a worldwide wonder and a city brimming with vitality
+Upstate New York is home to the incredible Niagara Falls and the vibrant city of Buffalo, both attractions brimming with possibility

 Contrary to popular belief, the city of Buffalo is blessed with more than one season per year.